django-cms/djangocms-alias/README.rst

 A note about versioning
 =======================

-If you enable versioning after creating aliases, you need to run the management command ``manage.py create_versions --userid=<pk>`` to create Version objects for existing alias content.
+If you enable djangocms-versioning after creating aliases, you need to run the management command ``manage.py create_versions --userid=<pk>`` to create Version objects for existing alias content.
 See the `create_versions command documentation <https://djangocms-versioning.readthedocs.io/en/latest/api/management_commands.html#create-versions>`_
 for more details.